-Alice’s art is one of excavation, using the journey of the human species as inspiration for works including installation, ceramics, film and photography.
-Clough’s work often has a ritualistic element, using placement and repetition to create museum-like inventories, or materialising honest and tender personal rites.
-She is particularly interested in the crossovers between contemporary art and archaeological practice, for example through the aesthetics of 'the deposit'.
-Previously she has specialised in the anthropology of landscape, and the anthropology of art.
+Clough’s art is one of excavation, using the journey of the human spirit as inspiration.
+Her work often has a ritualistic element, using placement and repetition to create museum-like inventories, or materialising honest and tender rites.
+She is currently focused on exploring the role of cultural narratives in enabling or preventing social change, including human/more-than-human relations, indigenous pedagogy, vulnerability and resilience.

 Alice has 7 years experience as a university tutor, and is an Associate Fellow of the Higher Education Academy.

 She has presented work at conferences throughout the UK and Europe, including at CRAASH (University of Cambridge) and Glasgow School of Art.

 Alice has experience of designing and delivering workshops for adults and children, in schools and in nature.